Htomsik/LiteTUI/LiteTUI/Resources/README.md

 ## Note

-I deliberately did not use complex systems or design patterns.
-This template is intended only for creating simple applications with minimal functionality.
+I special didn't use complex system for this.
+This template is only for simple applications with MINIMAL functions.

-**Using ApplicationContext in such a way in large and scalable applications is incorrect.
-You should not structure large applications like this.**
+**DONT USE ANY OF THIS AS A DESIGN RECOMMENDATION**